randomouscrap98/lowcapi/README.md

 For ALL commands, you must set `CAPI_URL`

 ## Simple implementation
-There is an example which showcases the use of each of the commands, called `simple.sh` within the python folder.
+There is an example which showcases the use of all the commands, called `simple.sh` within the python folder.
 You can use it as the basis for your own chat, or simply use it as-is.
 If you want to skip the room question in simple.sh, set `CAPI_ROOM` environment variable